r4d1n/photographyistechnology/_drafts/rossiter.md

 <img src="/assets/2015/11/rossiter/large-alison_rossiter-nepera_chemical_company_carbon_velox-shipped_from_works_november_8-1897-processed_2014-1.jpg" alt="Alison Rossiter Nepera Chemical Company Carbon Velox Shipped November 8 1897 Processed 2014" />
 </figure>

-Last week I went to see Alison Rossiter speak at CCA.
+I recently went to see Alison Rossiter speak at CCA.
 I was not familiar with her work beforehand, but she ended up giving what turned out to be one of my favorite artist talks that I have been to in a while.

 She was very down to earth.
 She began with her own biography leading up to the work, from taking a photography class in Banff as a teenager (though she originally hails from Mississippi) through time spent studying photography at Rochester Institute of Technology and years as a young person in Montreal and New York, then on to New Jersey where, (I think) she still resides and works in a darkroom at home.

 She showed some color still lifes from her time in Montreal, saying she made portraits of everything in her apartment because her French was so bad that she was afraid to go out.
 Then later still lifes of feminine beauty tools, pictures of horses in the New Jersey countryside, and eventually a photogram of a bottle of Windex that set the stage for her current work, which is made without a camera.

 <figure>
 <img src="/assets/2015/11/rossiter/large-alison_rossiter-defender_argo-expired_september_1911-processed_2014-5.jpg" alt="Alison Rossiter Defender Argo, expired September 1911, processed 2014" />
 </figure>

 Rossiter gathers and develops expired photo paper.
 Sometimes she involves herself more in the result by exposing the paper, or by dipping and pouring chemicals so that some areas are developed fully before others, which allows for some fairly sophisticated tonal management in gemoetric forms.
 The resulting abstractions are beautiful, even eery in the way that Barnett Newman paintings can be.
 Oftentimes the degradation of the materials over time contributes as much to the final piece as the artist's own hand, so collecting the paper is as important to the process as actually developing it.
 "Mold is my friend," she said in reference to one heavily spotted piece.